The queen goes on the color black on a chessboard.

 The queen can move any number of spaces in a straight line horizontally, vertically, or diagonally on the chessboard.

-The queen chess piece looks like a crown and can move in any direction on the chessboard - horizontally, vertically, or diagonally - as far as the player wants, making it the most powerful piece on the board.
+The queen in chess can move in any direction - horizontally, vertically, or diagonally - as far as she wants, as long as there are no pieces blocking her path.